onearth00/RoboND-Follow-me/REAdME.md

 ## Deep Learning Project <!-- omit in toc -->
 In this project, I trained a deep neural network to identify and track a target in simulation.
-THe so-called “follow me” applications like this are key to many fields of robotics and the very same techniques may be extended to scenarios like advanced cruise control in autonomous vehicles or human-robot collaboration in industry.
+The so-called “follow me” applications like this are key to many fields of robotics and the very same techniques may be extended to scenarios like advanced cruise control in autonomous vehicles or human-robot collaboration in industry.

 The model used in the semantic segmentation task is a 7-layer fully convolutional network (FCN), built in Tensorflow and Keras.
 The model training was accelerated with a p2.xlarge AWS EC2 instance.